ThatChocolateGuy/Certitrack/README.md

 Issue, track, edit, delete, and redeem certificates.
 Generate PDF reports.
 Easily manage staff, clients and much more.
 Suitable for any organization or team.

 Built with Microsoft’s .NET Core stack, Certitrack leverages the power of a robust and secure relational SQL database.
-This server-rendered app uses the Bootstrap-based AdminLTE frontend framework, along with AJAX requests where possible, yielding a fast and highly responsive user experience (UX).
+This server-rendered app uses the Bootstrap-based AdminLTE dashboard theme, along with AJAX requests where possible, yielding a fast and highly-responsive user experience.

 Certitrack is Dockerized and deployed with Azure Pipleines (CI/CD).